Naginatajutsu: Pre-Modern Japan

-The oldest account of naginata is in the Kojiki and battle paintings by Tengyo no ran, in 980 AD (Heian Period).
+The oldest account of naginata is in the Kojiki and battle paintings by Tengyo no ran, in 980 AD (Heian period).
 The naginata was a weapon widely used mainly by Onna-musha (女武者, warrior women), Sôhei (僧兵; warrior monks), and Yamabushi (山伏, mountain monks).

 In the early history of its use, the naginata was primarily used against cavalry, as its length kept the wielder a safe distance from horses and their riders.

 Its use became popular around the year 1000 AD.
 In the centuries that followed, the naginata's popularity rose and fell as tactics used in battle evolved.

 The importance of naginata for samurai can be attested by the relatively large number of styles of bujutsu that have incorporated it in their curriculum, to name a few: Suiō-ryū, Tenshin Shōden Katori Shintō-ryū, Tendō-ryū, Toda-ha Bukō-ryū, and the Yōshin-ryū.

 During the Tokugawa period (1603–1868), the naginata was transformed into a status symbol to distinguish women of samurai families, as well as being the primary means for a woman to defend her home while her husband was away in times of war.
 This period also saw the propagation of the naginata as a feminine art and the weapon serving as more of a symbol of devotion to a woman's family.

 Modern Japan

 With the end of the Samurai era and the Meiji Restoration in 1868, Japan was modernized and many of the old practices fell into disuse.
-During the Showa Period, Naginata became part of the physical education school curriculum for girls.
+During the Shōwa era, Naginata became part of the physical education school curriculum for girls.
 The practice at this time was called naginata-dō (薙刀道; lit. "way of the naginata").

-After Japan's defeat in World War II, the practice was remodeled, resulting in two naginata practices: koryū naginata (古流薙刀; classical naginata) and atarashii naginata (新しいなぎなた; "new" or modern naginata).
+After Japan's defeat in World War II, the practice was remodeled, resulting in two naginata practices: koryū naginata (古流薙刀; "old" or classical naginata) and atarashii naginata (新しいなぎなた; "new" or modern naginata).

 Despite the differences, the two ways of practicing naginata share many things in common.
-In both, the practice is systematized according to a tradition of strokes, cuts and movements of the left and right in various directions, promoting training with an emphasis on the form and beauty of the movement.
+In both, the practice is systematized according to a tradition of strokes, cuts, and movements of the left and right in various directions, promoting training with an emphasis on the form and beauty of the movement.

 Koryū Naginata

 Naginata is found as part of the curriculum of several styles of Kobudô.
-Many koryū ryūha, such as the Tenshin Shoden Katori Shinto-ryu, Maniwa Nen-ryū, Jikishinkage-ryu Naginatajutsu, Tendō-ryū and Hokushin Ittō-ryū include naginatajutsu in their curriculum, as do arts such as Shidare Yanagi-ryū and budo organizations such as the Bujinkan.
+Many koryū ryūha, such as the Tenshin Shōden Katori Shintō-ryū, Suiō-ryū, Maniwa Nen-ryū, Jikishinkage-ryu Naginatajutsu, Tendō-ryū and Hokushin Ittō-ryū include naginatajutsu in their curriculum, as do arts such as Shidare Yanagi-ryū and budo organizations such as the Bujinkan.
 The practice and grading system varies from style to style, as well as the use or not of protectors for the practice of combat.

 Some of the most common known styles that incorporate naginata in their curriculum are: